win21H2/win21H2/README.md

 <br>
 <br>
 <br>
-Howdy, I am Mark and am a self-taught fullstack, Android application, and Windows UWP application developer from the US.
-Currently learning about quantum field theory (QFT), Hermite Polynomials, and am planning to take part in one of the USNCO exams<br><br><br><br>
+Howdy, I'm Mark and am a self-taught fullstack, Android application, and Windows UWP application developer from the US.
+I also happen to be a Quantum Physics and Quantum Mechanics enthusiast learning about stuff related to IB HL Physics and Chemistry!
+(I'm wayyy to young to learn about it but 🤷)<br><br><br><br>
  Did you know?
  My profile picture is a Desmos graph of the first 10 Hermite Polynomials! (quantum mechanics stuff :))<br><br><br><br>
  <p align="center">Certified Nvidia Jetson AI specialist</p><br>